Incremental and Iterative Software Development

 0 0 1 1 1 1 1 1 1 0 1 1 1 1 1 1 1 1 0 0 1 1 1 1 0 1 1 1 0 0 1 1 0 0 1 1 1 1 1 1 1

+Here, each pixel represents a piece of knowledge.
+As the painting progresses, previously discovered pixels (knowledge) are revisited and refined based on new information.
 This way of working resembles the painting technique, called "sfumato," which is to apply many translucent layers (glazes), mainly composed of an organic medium in very thin films, down to a micrometer scale.
 For instance the flesh tones were usually obtained by superimposing four layers: 1) the priming layer made of lead white, 2) a pink layer based on a mixture of lead white, vermilion, and earth, 3) a shadow layer made with a translucent glaze or an opaque paint (with dark pigments), and 4) varnish.
 Specialists from the Center for Research and Restoration of the Museums of France found that da Vinci painted up to 30 layers of paint on Mona Lisa[1].
+This iterative refinement manifests the way we refine knowledge, layer by layer, until it aligns with our evolving understanding

 An example of that is Scrum, which is both iterative and incremental.
 The entire Scrum team is accountable for creating a valuable, useful Increment every Sprint.
 The development team takes a first cut at a system, knowing it is incomplete or weak in perhaps many areas.
 The team then iteratively refines those areas until the result is satisfactory.
 With each iteration, the software is improved through the addition of the knowledge discovered.